FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Evaluation

 When using our coding strategy in the download phase (D2-C), the client's forwarding efficiently uses the idle bandwidth through the client-to-client communication.
 The average download time is reduced by 60\% and the average waiting time is reduced by 33\% compared to the baseline.
 According to Figure~\ref{fig:split-time}, the download speeds of all clients have benefited from coding and the effective forwarding, especially the slower clients such as C5.
 In addition, Table~\ref{table:traffic} shows that server egress traffic is saved by 41\% (D1-NC) and 67\% (D2-C), respectively.
 Due to the coding mechanism, the data sent by the server is not duplicated, and the clients have more chances to get the global model partitions from their neighbors.
 Since each time forwarding is effective for D2-C, there are significant egress traffic savings in D2-C compared to D1-NC.

 When our coding strategy is applied in the upload phase (U1-C), the average upload time is reduced by about 40\% and the average waiting time is reduced by about 32\%.
-When applying non-wait mode (U2-AGR) or wait mode (U3-AGR) coded aggregation in the upload phase, the server no longer receives and decodes a local model for each client individually, but decodes an aggregated global model based on the received encoded blocks.
-Therefore, we should compare the average upload time of U2-AGR and U3-AGR with the average upload time and waiting time of others.
-Compared to U1-C, the communication time of the upload phase for U2-AGR and U3-AGR is similar, which is about 62\%-69\% of the communication time in the upload phase of the baseline.
-However, the ingress traffic of U1-C and U2-AGR is relatively high because the algorithms require transmission redundancy for communication efficiency.
+When applying coded aggregation (U2-AGR/U3-AGR), the server decodes an aggregated global model from received blocks rather than per-client models; thus, their upload-phase time should be compared against the sum of upload and waiting time in other schemes.
+U2-AGR and U3-AGR achieve similar upload-phase communication time to U1-C, which is about 62\%-69\% of the communication time in the upload phase of the baseline.
+However, the ingress traffic of the server with U1-C and U2-AGR is relatively high because the algorithms require transmission redundancy for communication efficiency.
 The wait mode Coded-AGR (U3-AGR) can significantly reduce the ingress traffic through the hierarchical aggregation on encoded data blocks.
 Table~\ref{table:traffic} shows that the cost of accelerated communication in the upload phase of U1-C and U2-AGR is nearly twice as much server ingress traffic as in the baseline.
 The ingress traffic of U3-AGR is only about 11\% of the baseline.
 With the full application of our coding strategies, \sys reduces the average download time by 59\% and the total communication time by 62\% compared to the baseline.

 In the North America topology, which is quite different from the global topology, the system has less communication heterogeneity as shown in Figure~\ref{fig:fluct-all}.
 Therefore, the download time, upload time, and waiting time of the baseline are small, which are only about 9s, 9.8s, and 5.4s, respectively.
 In this case, the advantage of existing network coding in the download phase (D1-NC) over the baseline is even smaller.
 Figure~\ref{fig:com-time-all} shows that our coding strategy in the download phase (D2-C) still achieves a 46\% improvement in the download time.
 In the upload phase, our coding strategy with wait mode Coded-AGR (U3-AGR) reduces the upload communication time by 27\% and decreases server ingress traffic to just 14\% of the baseline.
 With the full application of our coding strategies, \sys reduces the total communication time by about 40\%.